Get the new 2026 Moment Planner

 Carry Wisdom Forward

-Each day Moment surfaces a timeless quote on life, time, or mortality.
-The quote isn't just inspiration, it becomes the seed for a micro-journaling prompt, asking you to reflect and respond in your own words.
-A few lines a day are enough to slow down, gain perspective, and carry the thought into how you live.
+Every day, Moment surfaces a timeless quote on life, time, or mortality.
+The quote serves as the seed for a micro-journaling prompt, asking you to reflect on themes such as presence, loss, gratitude, compassion, and forgiveness.
+A few lines are enough to slow down, gain perspective, and carry the thought into your day.

 Backed by Research, Rooted in Tradition